GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 ## 2024-04-23: It's now easier to cite DEA products

-A new "cite this product" heading has been added to each of DEA's product metadata pages to make it easier to cite DEA's data products.
-A citation has been provided for the data itself, and where relevant a second citation to the published methods paper has also been provided.
+A new 'Cite this product' section has been added to each product page to make it easier to cite the product in your academic paper, article, or presentation.

+A citation may been provided for the data itself, and where relevant, to the published methods paper.

-Check out this feature on DEA's new [DEA Waterbodies page](/data/product/dea-waterbodies-landsat/?tab=overview#citations).
+See this feature on the [DEA Waterbodies product page](/data/product/dea-waterbodies-landsat/?tab=overview#citations).

 ## 2024-04-18: New Validation reports section